Full of some great and not so great things.

 Is it safe to drink tap water in Korea?

+Koreans care a lot about clean water.
 Tap water is safe to drink, but you might want to run it through a Brita filter just to be sure.
+Your apartment’s water tank might not be getting cleaned as often as it should.

 Buying clothes and shoes in Korea